Appilbie History, Family Crest & Coats of Arms

 Early History of the Appilbie family

-Another 231 words (16 lines of text) covering the years 1300 and 1617 are included under the topic Early Appilbie History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Appilbie research.
+Another 116 words (8 lines of text) covering the years 1300 and 1617 are included under the topic Early Appilbie History in all our PDF Extended History products and printed products wherever possible.

 Appilbie Spelling Variations